 Saferworld works to improve access to justice for women and girls – as they are generally more marginalised and less able to make use of the courts in order to address their concerns.
-We help find ways in which women can play an active role in addressing violence, insecurity and disputes within their communities.
+We help find ways in which women can play an active role in addressing insecurity and disputes within their communities.
 Our work with communities also involves sessions on gender issues.

 In Khyber Pakhtunkhwa province we work with the police to raise their awareness of the unique challenges faced by women and girls.
 In particular, we equip them with skills to respond more sensitively to cases of domestic violence.